wp-plugins/bg-biblie-references/readme.txt

 == Upgrade Notice ==

+= 0.12 =

+* Plugin internationalization (i18n).
+Added possibility translate the plugin to your native language.

 = 0.11 =

 * Added new options: choose target to open Bible page and links class name.